shinhermit/graphene-chain-mutation/README.md

 ```

-Now keep in mind, as stated at the begining of this Readme, that nested mutation may have unpredictable results due to race condition.
+Now keep in mind, as stated at the beginning of this Readme, that nested mutation may have unpredictable results due to race condition.
 This is because, we recall, the order of execution of nested mutation is not guaranteed.

 ## Caveats